matteocrippa/leafminer/README.md

   Unfortunately, you need to erase the flash and reflash, as there's only a physical button for this.

 After resetting, rediscover the _LEAFMINER_ WiFi and go through the setup process again.

+## Mass Deploy

+Starting from version **0.0.6**, we now offer the capability for mass deployment through Platformio.
+If you need to apply the same configuration to multiple devices, simply modify the `massdeploy.h` file, uncomment the relevant lines, and customize the parameters according to your requirements.
+This allows you to effortlessly deploy a pre-configured firmware to multiple devices.

 ## Donate